Music

 I woke up this morning with the rising bell,

-Thought the sun was shining but
+Thought the sun was shining, but

-You really can't tell about the weather too well
+I really can't tell about the weather too well

-When your eyelids are frozen shut.
+When my eyelids are frozen shut.

 I went to the house to join the bunch,

-The fire was blazing I was told,
+The fire was blazing, I was told;

-But that wall of bodies, don't know about their fronts
+But that wall of bodies-- don't know about their fronts,

-But their backsides sure were cold.
+But their backsides were awful cold.

 CHORUS:

-I got those shaky, shivery,
+I had those shaky, shivery, quakey, quivery,

-New Church Assembly Blues.
+All-over-trembly, New Church Assembly Blues.

 Later on it got about as hot as it could get,